logseq/bb-tasks/README.md

 Tasks are described by namespace.

+### `logseq.bb-tasks.lint.large-vars`

+#### `logseq.bb-tasks.lint.large-vars/lint`

+Lints codebases for large vars.
+Large vars make it difficult for teams to maintain and understand codebases.

+### `logseq.bb-tasks.nbb.test`

+#### `logseq.bb-tasks.nbb.test/load-all-namespaces`

+Verify that all namespaces in a directory can be required by nbb-logseq.
+Useful for ensuring cljs code continues to be compatible with nbb(-logseq).

 ### `logseq.bb-tasks.nbb.watch`

 These tasks demonstrate that nbb-logseq scripts can run when a graph is saved to